cartoons then vs. cartoons now

 The others, Jem, G.I.
 Joe: A Real American Hero and Star Trek: The Animated Series were not shows I watched regularly as a kid (especially since 'Trek was before I was born).
 I did watch the 'Trek toon later as an adult.
 But to date I've never watched a full episode of Jem or G.I.
 Joe.
 As for why I didn't watch Jem, that should be obvious.
 As for why I didn't watch G.I.
 Joe, I was just never interested in it.

-Now before continuing, yes I am aware of the whole brony thing with the My Little Pony crapola.
+Before continuing, yes I am aware of the whole brony thing with the My Little Pony crapola.
 And no, I have never watched a single episode of MLP:FIM and never intend to because it's a children's television cartoon for little girls.
-'Nuff said.
+'Nuff said there.

-The first thing I notice with today's 'toons is that there has been a night-and-day difference in animation style, primarily due to computer technology.
-Today, toons which feature computer animation use a hybrid of both hand-drawn and digital, whereas before everything was hand-drawn.
+The first thing I notice with today's cartoons is that there has been a night-and-day difference in animation style, primarily due to computer technology.
+Today, cartoons which feature computer animation use a hybrid of both hand-drawn and digital, whereas before everything was hand drawn.

 The second thing I notice is that today's animations are a lot faster and jerkier.
 This is again due to computer technology.
 It is possible - and easy - for animators now to get very precise movements even from the smallest on-screen thing.
 That, and kids today all watch cartoons in crystal-clear HD, whereas when I was a kid we were all watching tube-type television sets.